GirasolXimena/pandoc_resume/markdown/cover-letter.md

 ## Cover Letter

 Hello!
-I am Ximena Girasol, a design systems and web engineer looking to join Discord to help imagining a place!
+I am Ximena Girasol, a design systems and web engineer ready to join Discord in imagining a place!
 As a user since 2016, I have longed to work at Discord to help build a space for genuine human connection and belonging for everyone.
 I am beyond hyped to join the team as a software engineer for the design foundations role and believe I am a perfect fit!
 I am a seasoned and passionate and technical engineer with a playful side ready to bring my expertise in building design systems, web performance, and cross-functional collaboration.

 In my current role I am the engineering owner for our design system, Bloom.
 I led the effort to streamline design-to-development workflows.
 Implementing a pipeline incorporating:

 - design tokens from Figma
 - documentation creating a single source of truth (SSOT) on Supernova
 - automated design token builds using CSS Custom Properties on GitHub